Mark Hamill: General work

-In 2009, Hamill voiced Elder Orin in Battle for Terra.
-He also narrated the 2017 science fiction TV series Dimension 404.

-In 2019, Hamill voiced the character Chucky in the Child's Play remake and the Skeksis scientist skekTek in The Dark Crystal: Age of Resistance, a web television prequel series to the 1982 Jim Henson film The Dark Crystal.
-In 2021, Hamill voiced the character tailor Art Rosenbaum in the animated adaptation of Robert Kirkman's Invincible series and Skeletor in Masters of the Universe: Revelation.
-He is also set to reprise the role for the follow to Revelation titled Masters of the Universe: Revolution.
+In 2007, Hamill voiced Elder Orin in the film Battle for Terra.
+He narrated the 2017 science-fiction TV series Dimension 404.
+In 2019, Hamill voiced Chucky in the Child's Play film remake, as well as the Skeksis scientist skekTek in The Dark Crystal: Age of Resistance, a ten-part Netflix prequel series to the 1982 Jim Henson film The Dark Crystal.
+In 2021, Hamill voiced the tailor Art Rosenbaum in the animated adaptation of Robert Kirkman's Invincible series, and Skeletor in Masters of the Universe: Revelation.
+He is also set to reprise the role for the follow-up to Revelation, Masters of the Universe: Revolution.

-In character as Luke Skywalker, Hamill voices the English versions of the Ukrainian air raid warning app.
+In-character as Luke Skywalker, Hamill voices the English versions of the Ukrainian air raid warning app.
+The alerts are not only performed in Skywalker's cadence but, after the alert is over, he signs off with "May the Force be with you".
+Hamill has raised funds for the Ukrainian war relief effort by signing Star Wars-themed posters to be raffled off.

-As the Joker
+At San Diego Comic-Con 2024, it was announced that Hamill would replace Brian Doyle-Murray as the voice of The Flying Dutchman in The SpongeBob Movie: Search for SquarePants.
+Hamill previously voiced The Moth in the SpongeBob SquarePants season 5 episode "Night Light".